STAR OF THE REPUBLIC MUSEUM

 (Independence Hall and Barrington Farm are free to anyone with a valid Texas State Park Pass (TSPP).

 School tours at the Museum bring history to life as students gain first-hand knowledge from the primary sources and artifacts they see on the tour.
-At the Farm, skilled interpreters, in period dress, share stories from the past to provide a deeper understanding of the lifestyles of early Texans.
+Adult group tours are self-guided and include a 20 minute introductory video.
 Age-appropriate tour activities are aligned with the TEKS (Texas Essential Knowledge and Skills) standards to provide an informative and worthwhile experience.

 Adult Group Tour Fees: (Available Monday-Friday for groups of 20 or more):